-My husband, as a way for him to honor his Irish heritage, chose both names.
+As a way to honor his Irish heritage, “mostly wonderful” chose both names.
 I am also of Irish descent and despite the influx of naysayers; I like to think our daughters will one day appreciate the meanings of their names.
 If, as adults, they are still unhappy with our choice, I will do what mothers have done for centuries; I will blame their father.

 Nuala (Noo-La) is really the shortened version of the Irish name Fionnuala.
 It means “fair shouldered, exceptionally lovely,” the name has been in existence since the 13th century.

 Aoife (EE-Fa) means “beautiful, radiant, and joyful.”
 In Irish folklore, Aoife is known as their greatest female warrior.

 Nuala was due on Valentine’s Day, but was delivered via C-section at 39 weeks.
 From the time I was six weeks pregnant until the day she was born; I was violently sick.
 In fact, I have never thrown up as much in my life as I did when I was pregnant with that child.

 Doctors immediately classified me as a high-risk pregnancy and ten months of worrying began.

 I was petrified beyond belief, convinced that something would go wrong.
 The further along I got with my pregnancy, the more my optic nerves swelled, until at 7 months pregnant I woke up one morning with absolutely no vision at all.